Find schools that offer these popular programs

 These types of high school classes are self-paced and competency-based.
-Students work at their own pace and, when ready, must pass a final exam with a minimum score, usually 85%.
+Students work at their own pace and, must successfully complete a minimum number of credits with a passing grade of C or better, depending on the institution.
 Self-motivation, time management and good reading skills are required.

 High School Diploma Courses in a Classroom

 Students work with instructors independently or in small groups.
 Computerized instructional units on a classroom computer may also be used.
 Classes have regularly scheduled meeting times and are generally offered during both day and evening hours.
 Printed materials and textbooks are used, and exams are taken in a classroom.
 This option may be best for students who learn through a hands-on approach or require individualized attention.

 Online high school courses use Web-based course management systems to deliver coursework over the Internet.
 Communication with instructors is conducted through e-mail and dedicated chat rooms.
 Students typically need a high-speed Internet connection, current Web browser and word processing software.